 Things I’ve learnt on this journey called parenting

-After 8 months of Munchkin madness here’s a few things I have learnt along the way on our parenting journey…
+After 8 months of first child Munchkin madness here’s a few things I have learnt along the way on our parenting journey…

 2: Enjoy every minute